View the current warnings for Queensland

 - Swell

-- Southeasterly 1 to 1.5 metres, decreasing to around 1 metre during the evening.
+- Southeasterly 1 to 1.5 metres outside the reef, decreasing to around 1 metre during the morning.

 - Weather